-- a) The name and registration number of the product manufacturer that produced the marijuana product, together with the product manufacturer's business telephone number, e-mail address, and website information, if any; - b) The name of the marijuana product; - c) Refrigeration of the product is required, as applicable; - d) Net weight or volume in US customary and metric units; - e) The quantity of usable marijuana contained within the product as measured in ounces; - f) The type of marijuana used to produce the product, including what, if any, processing technique or solvents were used; - g) A list of ingredients, including the full cannabinoid profile of the marijuana contained within the Marijuana Product, including the amount of delta-nine-tetrahydrocannabinoid and oher cannabinoids in the package and in each serving of a marijuana product as expressed in absolute terms and as a percentage of volume; - h) The serving size of the marijuana product in milligrams if the package is a multipleserving package; - i) The number of serving sized within the marijuana product in milligrams if the package is a multiple-serving package; - j) The number of serving sizes within the marijuana product based on the limits provided in 935 CMR 500.150 - a.
-The amount, in grams, of sodium, sugar, carbohydrates and total fat per serving; - b.
-The date of creation and the recommended "use by" or expiration date which shall not be altered or changed; - c.
-A batch number, sequential serial number and bar codes when used, to identify te batch associated with manufacturing and processing; - d.
-Directions for us of the marijuana product if relevant; - e.
-A statement and a seal that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with M.G.L c.
-94G, § 15; - f.
-A warning if nuts or other known allergens are contained in the product; - g.
-This statement including capitalization: "The impairment effects of edible products may be delayed by two hours or more.
-This product has not been analyzed or approved by the FDA.
-There is limited information on the side effects of using this product, and there may be associated health risks.
+- 1. Ensure the placement of a legible, firmly affixed label on which the wording is no less than 1/16 inch in size on each package of marijuana that it makes available for retail sale, containing at a minimum the following information. - a.
+The name and registration number of the Marijuana Cultivator that produced the marijuana, together with the retail licensee's business telephone number, electronic mail address, and website information, if any; - b.
+The quantity of usable marijuana contained within the package; - c.
+The date that the Marijuana Retailer or Marijuana Cultivator packaged the contents and a statement of which licensee performed the packaging; - d.
+A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and processing; - e.
+The full cannabinoid profile of the marijuana contained within the package, including THC and other cannabinoid level; - f.
+A statement and a seal certifying that the product has been tested for contaminants, that there were no averse findings, and the date of testing in accordance with M.G.L c.
+94G. § 15: - g.
+This statement, including capitalization: "This product has not been analyzed or approved by the FDA.
+There is limited information on the side effects of using this product, and here may be associated health risks.
 Marijuana use during pregnancy and breast-feeding may pose potential harms.
 It is against the law to drive or operate machinery when under the influence of this product.
-KEEP THIS PRODUCT AWAY FROM CHILDREN"; - h.
-The following symbol or easily recognizable issued by the Commission that indicates the package contains marijuana product:
+KEEP THIS PRODUCT AWAY FROM CHILDREN.": - h.
+The following symbol or easily recognizable mark issued by the Commission that indicates the package contains marijuana product: